UK CAA and EASA Class 1 Medicals

 Most recent spectacles /contact lenses prescription and spectacles if these are worn.

-A comprehensive eye examination (MED162) form filled by your optician may be required every 2 - 5 years, if you wear spectacles or contact lenses click here to download.
+A comprehensive eye examination form filled by your optician may be required every 2 - 5 years, if you wear spectacles or contact lenses.
+This will be emailed to you with the appointment confirmation.
 As a guide, if your lenses correction is +3.00 to +5.00, or -3.00 to -6.00, this should be every 5 years; with corrections greater than +5.00 or -6.00, this should be every 2 years.